MadtorXD/BrainMate-AI/README.md

 This repository provides a compact, opinionated reference for building a production-style AI agent that can reason, call external tools, and provide mental-health–oriented support through both web and messaging platforms.
 It is intended as a solid starting point for developers exploring safe LLM tooling, agent orchestration, and multi-channel deployment workflows.

+> [!IMPORTANT]
-#### ❗Important Note: This project is for educational/demo purposes only and is not a substitute for professional mental health care.
+> This project is for educational/demo purposes only and is not a substitute for professional mental health care.
 Do not rely on it for emergency situations.

 ## 🖧 Technical Architecture
 ![Logo](https://github.com/user-attachments/assets/f248b3c6-6fc8-4852-87c9-e4a9b9c36cec)